 The South Australian Genomics Centre (SAGC) is a multi-institutional, national genomics and bioinformatics facility that is supported by Bioplatforms Australia (BPA) through the Australian Government’s National Collaborative Research Infrastructure Strategy (NCRIS).
 The SAGC has consolidated genomics and bioinformatics expertise in the state, with a group of ~10 genomics and bioinformatics staff working side-by-side to deliver innovative genomics and bioinformatics solutions across all areas of genomics research, including agriculture, healthcare and ecology.
 The SAGC is headquartered in the iconic South Australian Health and Medical Research Institute (SAHMRI) in the Adelaide CBD.

-An exciting opportunity now exists for an experienced (Level B) post-doctoral bioinformatician/computational biologist to join the SAGC bioinformatics team.
-To flourish in this role, you will need to be able to thrive in a fast-paced environment, work across multiple different projects and to possess excellent organisational and time-management skills.
+An exciting opportunity now exists for a post-doctoral researcher or experienced MSc-level bioinformatician to join the SAGC bioinformatics team.
+To flourish in this role, you will need to be able to work across multiple different projects and to possess excellent organisational and time-management skills.

-As an experienced bioinformatician you will have a deep understanding of at least one area of bioinformatics and have the ability to work independently and support junior members of the team to reach their full potential.
-You will have a sound understanding of software and workflow development best practices such as source control, test driven programming and continuous integration/deployment.
-Staff are expected to enable research by leading the development of reproducible, standardised pipelines for genomics data analysis and, where necessary, new methods and pipelines.
-Your career development will be supported and you will be encouraged to publish your research and to collaborate on major funding applications to NHMRC, ARC or MRFF.
+There are significant opportunities for professional growth and development through exposure to data sets from different genomics technologies including single cell and spatial transcriptomics.
+Staff are expected to enable research by leading the development of reproducible, standardised pipelines for genomics data analysis and, where necessary, develop new methods and pipelines.
+Your career development will be supported and you will be encouraged to publish your research and to collaborate on major funding applications to national and international funding bodies.